 Paying in cash is one of the most common payment methods in Brazil.
 From street sellers to fancy restaurants, cash is the most accepted and typical payment method.
 There are certain situations in which you can receive your salary in cash, despite the majority of Brazilians being owners of a bank account.
 If you intend to use cash don’t forget to check our safety tips.

-The second most used payment method, right after cash.
-Bars, restaurants, some street vendors, basically, all places will accept payments by credit/debit cards within big cities.
+Paying with credit/debit cards is the second-most used payment method in Brazil, right after cash.
+Bars, restaurants, some street vendors, and basically all places in big cities will accept payments by credit/debit cards in Brazil.
+Credit cards are often used for installment payments where you buy an expensive object and pay in smaller portions.
 Below is a list of accepted Brazilian card companies as well as international card companies:

 Practically non-existent in many countries, paying with checks is still a valid payment method used in Brazil, but that is slowly becoming obsolete.
 Checks do not provide any safety or security between the customer and the store.
 It is for this same reason that the Conselho Monetário Nacional has suggested and promoted eliminating the acceptance of check payments in the hopes of avoiding frauds related to these types of payments.

-Boleto Bancario’s are a type of payment slips, or money orders, often used for utility bills, but can also be issued for payments of online purchases.
+Boleto Bancário is are a type of payment slip in Brazil, or money orders, often used for utility bills, but can also be issued for payments of online purchases.
 You can have it mailed to your house or print it from the respective website and/or institution.
 This paper consists of information of the establishment the payment is being made to, along with an expiry date, the value to be paid, and a barcode.
 This type of payment method is regulated and controlled by Bacen (Banco Central).

 In order to pay a boleto bancário you just have to type the barcode number or use a barcode reader.
 ATMs in Brasil have barcode readers.
 Alternatively, you can also head to your local Lottery (Loteria) House or any bank to make the payment in person.

-Carnê is a payment method which is often used for high price purchases, such as a car or a house.
-When you do this kind of purchases you receive a book in which there are a series of boletos that must be paid each month.
-Once you pay the whole carnê, we say it has been quitado (taken away).
+Carnê is a type of installment payment in Brazil that is often used for expensive purchases like a car or a house.
+Whenever you make such a purchase you receive a book that includes a series of boletos that must be paid each month.
+Once you pay the whole carnê, we say it has been quitado (fully paid).

 Brasil is the country with the most developed e-commerce in Latin America.
 In order to make online purchases, you can use two main payment methods: credit card or boleto bancário.
 Depending on the website, don’t forget to verify whether or not you need a CPF number to complete your payment.